 When is the Next Course?

-Our next 300+ Hour Yoga Teacher Training course starts in early September 2020 until November 2021.
+Our next 300+ Hour Yoga Teacher Training course was previously due to start in September 2020, due to coronavirus we have postponed the course until spring 2021.
+The details are still being finalised so check back here soon (or get in touch with us to stay updated).
 There is an initial three night residential, which is a great way to meet and get to know your fellow students and teachers, and kickstart your journey into yoga teaching.
 After that we run the course one weekend of every month (including 3 Fridays), with a Christmas break in December and a Summer break in August.

 Friday 4 to Monday 7 September 2020 at the beautiful Potash Barns set in the Hamlet of Brundish in deepest Suffolk.

 The residential is retreat-style, where we get to know each other, spend lots of time practicing yoga and meditation, with good vegetarian/vegan food, fresh air, open spaces, peace, quiet, and tranquility.
 The perfect time to sink into your practice and dedicate a full weekend to just yoga yoga yoga and more yoga!

 The fully equipped studio is upstairs with views on one side overlooking a green field (with some gorgeous pet goats), the other side overlooking a row of glistening trees.

 Accommodation is shared in the converted barns in upstairs twin rooms, with living spaces and kitchens downstairs.
 In your free time you can socialise or spend quiet time on your own.

 Arrive from midday on Friday 4th, for lunch at 1pm.
 This will be followed by an informal gathering in the studio (or outside under the beautiful trees if the weather is kind), settling in to your accommodation, and an evening meditation before a wonderful 3-course dinner.